 Studies have not been completed on specific vaccines and tics, with or without thimerosal, which has now been phased out of most, but not all, vaccines in the USA.
-It seems to be a well kept secret that research links vaccines containing thimerosal to tics.
+See ingredients in vaccines here and CDC info on vaccines and thimerosal here.

 It is striking that the development of tics was the most common consequence of thimerosal exposure based on the study of select conditions.
 We should point out that there is some controversy regarding the statistical approaches used in the different studies, particularly because some studies do not show a link to autism while others do.

 To read the abstracts for each study, click on the links below.
 Our short summary is provided to show the consistent tic connection.
 As you will see, other neurological conditions were also found to be negatively affected by the thimerosal.

 This discovery on the relationship between the toxin methylmercury and the development of tics is hugely important.
 First, it highlights the relationship between tics and neurotoxins.
 This should put families on alert that they should not only avoid all exposures to toxins but should also consider evaluation for toxic overload, with follow-up treatment plans developed as needed.
 Second, given the results of this research, thimerosal exposure should be avoided by those with tics and Tourette syndrome as well as pregnant women.
 It is currently standard in flu vaccines, but you can request to have the vaccine without the preservative thimerosal.